startinmerc/beatfire/README.md

 ### To Do:

 #### General
-* SVG background for sections
-* Intersection observer on SVG for section shapes
-* Scroll snap to sections
+* Scroll snap to sections?

 #### Hero
 * Make letters swap class on click